At St Francis we aim to meet the needs of all of our children and offer support when required.

 Definition of Special Educational Needs

 According to the Special Educational Needs and Disability Code of Practice (2014) a child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

 Role of the Special Educational Needs Coordinator (SENDCO)

-Our Special Educational Needs Coordinator is Mr O'Connor, who in collaboration with the head teacher and governing body, plays a key role in determining the development of the provision in the school in order to raise the achievement of vulnerable children.
+Our Special Educational Needs Coordinator is Mr O'Connor, plays a key role in determining the development of the provision in the school in order to raise the achievement of vulnerable children.
 Working closely with staff, parents and carers, and other agencies, the SENDCO takes day-to-day responsibility for the operation of the Special Educational Needs and Disability Policy, which can be found below.